Tuhil926/multiplayer_tcp_sync/README.md

 - the clients send only their input to the server, and the server does the input handling to update the state accordingly.
 - I haven't added any sort of predictive stuff in the client, so the input lag depends on the time taken for packets to make a round trip from the client to the server and back.
 - I didn't make this object oriented or as a library, as I want every part of this system to be accessible so that it can be changed according to the needs of the game.
-- For example, some input events might be very short, unlike movement(which the code currently demonstrates as an example), so such inputs might have to be handled a bit differently to ensure that they are not missed.
 - I though of making a udp version of this as well, and I made a small prototype, but I don't think that's necessary, because I'm not really too fussed about speed in this case, I just need something that works reliably.

 # How to run the demo: